sheldontai/PythonLesson/README.txt

 I learned som cool things about Python today!
 I learned about functions.
-Started to learn about git.
+Starting to learn about Git.